 Descanso Gardens Botanical Garden, located in the La Canada neighborhood of Los Angeles County, California.

-The 150-acre gem was developed as a year-round retreat for urban dwellers and highlights the beauty of nature through an internationally renowned botanical collection and seasonal horticultural displays.
+The 150-acre gem was developed as a year-round retreat for urban dwellers and highlighted the beauty of nature through an internationally renowned botanical collection and seasonal horticultural displays.

-At one time, this property belonged to newspaper magnate E. Manchester Boddy who was the Los Angeles Daily News owner.
+At one time, this property belonged to newspaper magnate E. Manchester Boddy, the Los Angeles Daily News owner.
 Because of his love for botanical plants, he operated a garden at the location.
 He wanted to preserve the site and gave it to Los Angeles County in 1953.

 A dry-raked garden, which is modeled after a Shen garden in Kyoto, is a close walk from the area.
 It brings the spirit of the Far East to California and is quite a spectacular view in the fall as the foliage changes.

-The Full Moon Tea House area is inspired by Asian design, and one of the most impressive areas in the garden, and was constructed in 1966 from funds raised by the Descanso Gardens Guild.
+The Full Moon Tea House area is inspired by Asian design and one of the most impressive areas in the garden and was constructed in 1966 from the Descanso Gardens Guild funds.

 The Enchanted Railroad is a lot of fun; it allows you to ride aboard a 1/8th replica of a diesel train that travels around a section of the Descanso Gardens.